blas-lapack-rs/openblas-src/README.md

 ## Caching

 The `cache` feature allows the OpenBLAS build products to be reused between crates that have different `target` directories.
 This avoids rebuilding OpenBLAS unnecessarily.
 However, this also prevents `cargo clean` from working properly, since the aforementioned build products will not be removed by the command.

+The OpenBLAS binary will be placed at `$XDG_DATA_HOME/openblas_build/[hash of build configure object]`.
+For example, build with LAPACK and build without LAPACK will be placed on different directories.
+If you build OpenBLAS as a shared library, you need to add the above directory to `LD_LIBRARY_PATH` (for Linux) or `DYLD_LIBRARY_PATH` (for macOS).
+Since build from source is not supported on Windows (see next section), this feature is also not supported.

 ## Windows and vcpkg